Company Details

 Company Address

-Samuel Dunseith McKellen (b.
-1836 Antrim, d.1906) was, prior to his involvement with photographic apparatus, a watchmaker and jeweller.
-His career is slightly complicated but can be summarised as follows;
+Samuel Dunseith McKellen was, prior to his involvement with photographic apparatus, a watchmaker and jeweller.
+His career is slightly complicated but can be summarised as follows:

-• From 1884 to c.1891.
 The 'Double Pinion, Treble Patent' camera was announced in 1884 shortly after this McKellen started to produce cameras.
 The first cameras were made by Billcliff, in the BJA of 1886 McKellen states that the camera is now made 'at his own place and under his direct supervision'.
 The roll-film holder is also advertised.
-McKellen is at the Brown St address.
+McKellen is at the Brown St. address.
 The MS Detector was advertised by McKellen and Marion from 1890.

-• From c.1891 - 1893.
 During this period it appears that McKellen no longer had control of the patents to his camera or the distribution rights.
 In the 1891 Photography Annual T.E.
 Moult is distributing the camera at a discount price which might indicate that he was clearing stock, or had the cameras made more cheaply.
 Both the field and MS Detector were advertised.
-Moult was at 9 Clarance St. Albert Sq.
+Moult was at 9 Clarence St. Albert Sq.

-• From 1893 - 1896.
 McKellen is now shown as manager of Thompson & Co. who are advertising the field camera, the Infallible and the Heywood finder.
 Thompson's address (from the 1894 BJA) is given as 5 Spring Gdns.
-McKellens address is given as Duchy Chambers, 2 Clarence St. Albert Sq.
+McKellen's address is given as Duchy Chambers, 2 Clarence St. Albert Sq.

-• From 1898.
-Around 1898 the company name is changed from Thompson to McKellen & Co. and in 1899 it becomes a limited company with share capital of £6000.
+In early 1898 the company name is changed from Thompson to McKellen & Co. and in January 1899 it becomes a limited company with share capital of £6000.
 S.D.
 McKellen was managing director.
+McKellen Limited was purchased by R.H.
+Risk in 1901 but a note from S.D.
+McKellen in the September 1901 British Journal of Photography states that he has resumed business at 24 Market Place.

 A visit to the factory is described in the BJP of 1887, it notes that there are about 35 workmen at the factory.